s520250/streaming-06-smart-smoker/README.md

 # streaming-06-smart-smoker
-Continuing the project from module 05 + consumer
+Continuing the project from module 05.
+I copied all files from module 05 over to my module 06 repo.
+This way all the files needed to run this program are in one repo (this one - module 06).
+Adding a consumer with 3 callbacks.

 Author: Sammie Bever
 Date: February 9, 2023
 Class: Streaming Data
 Assignment: Module 06

-This program uses producers, task queues (RabbitMQ), and consumers.
+This program uses 1 producer, 3 task queues (RabbitMQ), 1 consumer, and 3 callbacks.
 It reads data from the smoker-temps.csv file for smart smokers.

-Creating a producer, consumer, using 3 task_queues, and 3 callbacks.

 # Instructions on how to run the program
 ## Before you begin, adjust your settings in Visual Studio and set-up your conda environment